Skip to main content

 Apoorva Sarmal

 The 30-hour program includes a variety of presentations and practical skill development sessions.
-A general outline of the schedule of events from the 2022 SUREP program is provided below.
+A general outline of the events tentatively scheduled for the 2025 SUREP program is provided below.

 Days/Times